elasticio/api-docs/source/includes/_components.md

 ### Returns

-This endpoint returns a component object and includes latest [descriptor](#retrieve-a-component-descriptor) for each component.
+This endpoint returns a component object and includes latest [descriptor](#retrieve-a-component-descriptor).